fujianto21/check-hmi-version/readme.md

         ]
     }
    ```
+   **Note:** The INTOUCH.INI file is actually located in the Network Application Development (NAD) directory.
 2. If you want to run the application on a 32-bit platform, modify the Check_HMI_Version.csproj and add the code `<PlatformTarget>x86</PlatformTarget>`, for example:

      ```xml